sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

 Object versioning
 =================

+You can store multiple versions of your content so that you can recover from unintended overwrites.
+Object versioning is an easy way to implement version control, which you can use with any type of content.

 The first thing you have to do is create a container where old versions of objects are stored.

 .. code-block:: console